Toufool/AutoSplit/README.md

 ### Reset image

 You can have one (and only one) image with the keyword `reset` in its name.
 AutoSplit will press the reset button when it finds this image.
 This image will only be used for resets and it will not be tied to any split.
-You can set a probability and pause time for it.
+You can set a threshold and pause time for it.
 The pause time is the amount of seconds AutoSplit will wait before checking for the reset image once the run starts.
 For example: `Reset_(0.95)_[10].png`.

 ### Start image